Kreuzfeuer/microservices-reader-notes/README.md

 #### Planned to add

-1) Email sender service with Kafka +
+1) Rework the application and security configuration for convenient application testing
 2) Circuit Breaker for modules
-3) Create logging and monitoring system (Sleuth and Zipkin)
+3) Create logging and monitoring system (SLF4J and  Spring Sleuth with Zipkin)
-4) Set up configurations, finish Keycloak settings, add tests, maybe create scipts to quick testing
+4) Add tests, ***maybe create scipts to quick testing
 5) *** Maybe add Prometheus and graphana
 6) *** Maybe Kubernets